Exit (right-to-die organisation): History

 Exit was formed in 1980 in Scotland to research and publish information on suicide for people suffering from serious illnesses.
-Originally part of a UK Society formed in 1935, it broke away when the parent group vacillated over producing such guidance.
+Originally part of Dignity in Dying (which was briefly also known as "Exit"), it broke away when the parent group vacillated over producing such guidance.

-In 1980, as Scottish Exit, it published the first suicide guide in the world, How to Die With Dignity by Dr George Mair.
+In 1980, as Scottish Exit, it published the first suicide guide in the world, How to Die With Dignity by Dr. George Mair.
 Other suicide books by authors around the world soon followed.
-The Society was originally called Scottish Exit, a branch of a parent London society.
+The Society was originally called Scottish Exit, a branch of the UK-wide group Exit (now known as Dignity in Dying).
 When the parent group's plans to publish such a book were delayed, the Scottish group formed an independent society dedicated to such publications.
 During its history, it has also been known as The Voluntary Euthanasia Society of Scotland, or the Scottish Voluntary Euthanasia Society, reverting to the name of Exit in 2000.

 How to Die With Dignity was followed by various supplements as new information became available.
 In 1993, authors CK Smith and CG Docker collaborated on a new book, Departing Drugs, distinguished by extensive literature searches into various drugs, and peer review.
 They convened the International Drugs Consensus Working Party, an unpaid research collective, to help sift the evidence and finalize their results.
 The book was published in several languages as a non-profit venture and distributed privately by Dutch, Spanish, German, Canadian and American organisations.
 Initial legal uncertainties and concerns about adverse publicity however persuaded Exit to release it in Scotland only under the title of a new 'Supplement' to How to Die With Dignity.
 Docker & Smith's technical data in support of Departing Drugs was published in a separate volume called Beyond Final Exit, with another contributing author, Bruce Dunn, whose chapter on inert gases laid the foundations for the 'helium method' of suicide.